BVNetwork/InstantArticlesForEpiserver/README.md

     }
 ```
 **Example NOT using Episerver Find**
-Swap the methods with these implementations:
+Swap the mothod GetAllInstantArticlePages with this implementation:
 ```C#
     public IEnumerable<IInstantArticlePage> GetAllInstantArticlePages()
         {